 For ta budget traveler, Bawn Lodge in Chester is a great choice.
 For a cheap hotel that's centrally situated, you can try The Commercial Hotel near City Walls, which is 900 feet from the city center.
 Ba Ba Guest House apartment is an affordable choice that will put you within a 20-minute walk of Old Dee Bridge.

 - Guest rating: high to low

-Stone Villa Guest House is a comfy option, offering free self-parking and complimentary parking as well as situated just 0.5 km from Chester train station.
+Stone Villa Guest House is a 10-minute walk from Chester train station.

 CHESTER is adept at enjoying an old-world lifestyle.

 Several centuries earlier, famous author James Boswell claimed that ''Chester pleases my fancy more than any town I ever saw...'' and it still holds true for this city today.
 As a tight package of experiences, Chester will first carry you back to the times of gladiatorial combats and then transports you to the era of the Knight's of Round Table.

 All you need to slip into another century is a comfortable stay in the city.
 Be it a room in cheap or luxury hotel in Chester all are available at Booked.net.
 Our listings include maps, photos and secure forms on every hotel.